kalaitzakisant/Scuba_Diving_Project/README.md

 2. Train a new Deep Learning model with your own marine animal dataset = Use the "_YOLOv7 Training - Scuba Diving Project_" notebook
 3. Annotate your Marine Animals Photographs with classes to develop your own Dataset with LabelImg software = Use the "_LabelImg_" notebook.

+*Requirements* = Python 3.7 or higher, Jupyter notebook.
+You may install Jupyter Notebook using a Python Virtual Environment with command "pip install notebook".

 1. Detection Notebook